 The Sisterhood of Salaam Shalom has been created to build trust, respect, and relationships between Muslim and Jewish women of all ages.
 Together we commit to standing up for one another, educating one another about our faith and cultural practices, engaging in social justice action, and working to end acts of hate for all human beings.

-The mission of the Sisterhood of Salaam Shalom, based on our shared values, is to build relationships between Muslim and Jewish women of all ages, to promote and advocate for human rights, and to end acts of hate for all human beings.
+Based on our shared values, the mission of the Sisterhood of Salaam Shalom is to build relationships between Muslim and Jewish women of all ages, to promote and advocate for human rights, and to end acts of hate for all human beings.

-We envision a world where Muslim and Jewish people live without hate and where freedom, equality and social justice are within reach of all.
+We envision a world where Muslim and Jewish people live without hate and where freedom, equality and social justice are within reach for all.

-A letter from Co-Founder and Founding Executive Director, Sheryl Olitzky, on changing perceptions:
+A letter from Co-Founder and Founding Executive Director (retired), Sheryl Olitzky, on changing perceptions:

 In 2010 I went on a trip to Poland.
 I was not prepared for the impact that this trip would have on my emotions.
 Nor was I prepared for the enormity of the planned hate and destruction that I saw.